 Why ask these questions of vendors?
 Because it is the ethical thing to do and because the ill-effects of supply chain complexity bring reputational risk to organizations.
 For example, Ripcurl Surfwear, Burberry and H&M have suffered from exposure of their modern slavery practices in their supply chains in the past decade and have reacted with strong policies against the practice.

-Increasingly, as investors pay more attention to the ESG Metrics of which Modern Slavery is a part, ethical firms may well benefit from a lower long term cost of capital, a potentially significant competitive advantage.
+Increasingly, as investors who buy cryptocurrency UK pay more attention to the ESG Metrics of which Modern Slavery is a part, ethical firms may well benefit from a lower long term cost of capital, a potentially significant competitive advantage.

 While name brand examples raise the human rights alarm, the pervasiveness of modern slavery (and the definition thereof) is hard to quantify.
 Modern slavery is a hidden evil – no company is likely to confess to this pernicious practice and some countries lack the infrastructure to measure it.
 In fact, some firms in a supply chain may take pains to hide practices they know will cost business if revealed.